P3 Well-connected region

 Amount of ERDF funding: 818.624 EUR ERDF

 Three different ticketing solutions will be created.
 First stage (the interoperable mobile ticket) means that people travelling to Tallinn (or Tartu) from Helsinki (and vice versa) can buy Tallinn (and Tartu) public transport mobile ticket from Helsinki's mobile application (and vice versa).
 The second stage (interoperability for contactless EMV cards) will be created by integrating customer portals in a way, that passenger can see its trips and payments for all cities in the same interface.
-The third stage (the interoperability with existing travel cards) means that passengers do not have to purchase a new travel card from the neighbor country, but can buy the online ticket to their already existing travel cards (Ühiskaart in Estonia and Matkakortti in Finland).
+The third stage (the interoperability with existing travel cards) means that Finnish travellers do not have to purchase an Estonian travel card, but can buy the online ticket to their already existing travel cards (Matkakortti of HSL).
 This will be done in an account based principle, meaning that no actual ticket information will be written on the travel card itself, but the card will act as a token only.
+The vica versa version for Estonian travellers will be created when the ID based ticketing system in Helsinki is carried out.